The tackle I use may be slightly different from yours, but these details made the difference for me.

 Superior Presentation: from my experience, over the the winter of 2016-2017, an 1/8oz jighead paired with 12lb fluoro outperformed a 1/4oz jighead with braided line.

 Despite casting at the same spot, using the same technique with similar rod/reel combos, the fluorocarbon and light jighead consistently got more bites.

 For different reasons but mostly because they just plain kick ass.

 Lemonhead is the color I usually start with regardless of where I am fishing.

 For jigheads I use the Goldeneye series, ranging from 1/8oz to 1/2oz, depending on water depth and speed.

 Note: One of the biggest reasons anglers don't catch fish, especially in water 8ft deep or more, is because they choose the wrong sinking weight for their lure.
-Watch this video to learn how to do this correctly!
+This free course details how to do this correctly!

 This winter jigging combo for speckled trout has worked for me and I'm confident it will work for you!

 Hopefully I saved you time and money looking for a great jigging combo, and you get to have fun using it on the water.